LettuceManOfficial/LettuceMan-Tools/README.md

+# 🧰
-# LettuceMan's Tools
+# LettuceMan's Toolbox Script

-This is the official toolset of LettuceMan
+## This toolbox contains a bunch of interesting features in a couple of files.
 Request tools or features in the issues section

 ## To Run the Script